Montana Federation of Public Employees: History

 The two unions began a closer, cooperative working relationship in 1990 when MEA president Eric Feaver and MFT president Jim McGarvey jointly accused the Montana Lottery of failing to deliver on promises to improve teacher retirement benefits in the state.
 From 1991 to 1993, the unions expanded their cooperative efforts into the legislative field, jointly endorsing candidates and winning passage of a number of important pieces of legislation.

 In 1993, the unions held their first joint professional development conference.
 A year later, the unions merged their locals in Missoula as an experiment and trial run for a possible statewide merger.
 With the backing of AFT president Albert Shanker and NEA president Keith Geiger, the MFT approved a resolution expressing its intent to merge in 1996.
 MEA followed suit a year later, and a joint merger committee was established to write a constitution develop transition procedures.

 In 1998, national merger between the AFT and NEA seemed imminent.
 While the AFT executive council approved the merger, delegates to the NEA Representative Assembly failed to approve merger by the necessary two-thirds majority.
 This appeared to imperil the MEA-MFT merger, but Feaver and McGarvey declared their intention to merge regardless of what the parent bodies' said.
 The NEA and AFT quickly established national guidelines for state and local level mergers, with the MEA-MFT merger providing the first test case.

 In 1999, the unions merged their political action committees and staff.

 From March 31 to April 1, 2000, 400 MEA and MFT delegates met in Helena to approve the merger, establish a dues structure, and finalize a budget for the new merged organization.
 Officers were elected in May.

 In 2005, MEA-MFT organized the faculty at Montana Technological University, the last major institution of higher education in the state without a union.

 Leadership

 Eric Feaver became president of the MEA in 1984, the MFPE's predecessor organization, and was again elected president when it merged with the MFT in 2000.
 Feaver retired from the MFPE in June 2020, with Amanda Curtis, an educator and former representative in the Montana House, being elected to succeed him.

-Political participation

-MEA-MFT is one of the most prominent political and lobbying forces in the state.
-The union spent over $148,082 in lobbying expenses during the state's 90-day legislative session in 2006.
-The union spent more than PPL Montana (a power company; $146,494), the Montana Association of Realtors ($75,944), the Montana Association of Counties ($67,844), or the American Heart Association ($61,036).